MariaKlo/range-slider/README.md

 <p>Include imports to your js files:</p>
 <p>import '/path/to/docs/slider.js'</p>
 <p>import '/path/to/docs/slider.css'</p>
-<p>And add api to any HTML-teg you want with the following options:</p>
+<p>And add api to any HTML-teg nad any class/id you want with the following default options:</p>
 <p>$('your_class/id').sliderPlugin({</p>
 <p>max: 100,</p>
 <p>min: 0,</p>